← GNP1 home Zero-fee rebate Delegator bonuses Zero-block payouts →

 The true zero-fee pool

 Cardano forces every pool to charge a minimum fee of 170 ADA per epoch.
 No pool can set it to zero.
-So we charge it, then give every lovelace back to our delegators, automatically, on-chain, each time we mint a block.
+So we charge it, then return it to our delegators, automatically, on-chain, each time we mint a block.

 Where one block's ~305 ADA reward goes (as at Epoch 640, June 2026)